IBM-Cloud/docs/services/IoT/devices/libraries/java_deviceManagement.md

 ManagedDevice managedDevice = new ManagedDevice(options, deviceData);
 ```

-If you are already using `DeviceClient`, you will notice that the names of the properties are slightly different, and mirror the names in the {{site.data.keyword.iot_short_notm}} dashboard.
+If you are already using a `DeviceClient` instance, you will notice that the names of the properties are slightly different, and mirror the names in the {{site.data.keyword.iot_short_notm}} dashboard.
 To migrate from `DeviceClient` to `ManagedDevice` can continue to use the earlier format by constructing the `ManagedDevice` instance as outlined in the folliwing sample:

 ```
 Properties options = new Properties();